ptahdunbar/o11y-as-code-pulumi/instruqt-tracks/o11y-as-code-pulumi-dev/02-pulumi-up/assignment.md

 timelimit: 600
 ---

-🧪 Step 1: Install dependencies
+🧪 Step 1: Adding pulumi to your project
 =======================

 Navigate to the o11y directory and install the pulumi dependencies